tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

     A promise is something that we have now that we can use around our code even though we don't have the value just yet.
 We can just assign it to a variable.

     ```js
-    // creating promise instance from the Promise class constractor
+    // creating promise instance from the Promise class constructor
     const promise = new Promise((resolve, reject) => {
         if (true) {
             resolve('Stuff Worked');